VillageSoftware/SQLab/README.md

 ## Installation

-Binaries may be provided in future.
-For now, `clone` and build with VS 2013+.
+ * Download and unzip [SQLabBinaries.zip](./SQLabBinaries.zip) in a location of your choice.

-Set your connection string in `sqlab.exe.config`
+ * Set your connection string in `sqlab.exe.config`

 ## Usage